Areas of Giving

 Riverwood Healing Garden

-The Healing Garden, located on the grounds of Riverwood Healthcare Center in Aitkin, was created to provide a place of peace, tranquility, healing and reflection for patients, their families, Riverwood employees and all members of the community.
-This is a special place of honor to memorialize a loved one with a personalized memorial brick placed along the walkway.
-Bricks can also be inscribed in honor of a special person or special occasion.
+The Healing Garden, located on the grounds of Riverwood Healthcare Center in Aitkin, was created to provide a place of peace, tranquility, healing, and reflection for patients, families, Riverwood employees, and the community.
+This is a special place to memorialize or honor a loved one with a personalized brick placed along the walkway.
+Donations can be made to the Healing Garden Fund or bricks can be purchased in a loved one’s honor.

 Michael Zilverberg Health Education Endowment